robot-perception-group/rviz_plugin_interactive_image/README.md

 rviz plugin for interactive images
 ===========================================================

-This repository provides an rviz plugin to display a 2D image or video in RVIZ and interact with it.
+This repository provides an rviz plugin to display a 2D image or video in RViz and interact with it.

-Visually, the plugin is virtually identical to the rviz default ImageDispay plugin and supports `sensor_msgs/Image` `sensor_msgs/CompressedImage` and `theora_image_tranbsport/Packet` ROS messages, which are displayed in a 2D display widget.
+Visually, the plugin is identical to the default ImageDispay plugin in rviz and supports `sensor_msgs/Image` `sensor_msgs/CompressedImage` and `theora_image_tranbsport/Packet` ROS messages, which are displayed in a 2D display widget.

-In addition to the `Image Topic`, an additional `Point Topic` can be configured for each instance.
+In addition to the `Image Topic`, an additional `Point Topic` can be configured for each plugin instance.
 If set, a mouse interaction with the widget will publish a `geometry_msgs/Point` message with the normalized image coordinate in its x and y coordinates.
+The top left corner of the image has coordinates `x=0.0, y=0.0` the rightmost column of the image has coordinate `x=1.0` and the bottom most row has coordinate `y=1.0`.
+Interactions outside the image but within the widget, for example on the black borders, will result in corresponding coordinates <0.0 or >1.0.

 The z coordinate encodes the type of interaction (see below)

-Each instance has 4 boolean configuration options.
+Each instance of the plugin has 4 boolean configuration options.

 1. 'React to Mouse Clicks' - this publishes a point coordinate message on every single click when the mouse button is first pressed.
 Responds to a double click as a single click only. - code `1`